2 Simple Ways to Teach Your Child Personal Accountability and Stop the Blame Game

 How do we teach our kids, or ourselves for that matter, to be a more accountable person?

 I’ll tell you what doesn’t work is nagging, lecturing, or simply ignoring the problem.

-I’ve tried them all to exhaustion!
-After too many struggle and contentious conversations with my children about one thing or another that they forgot, broke, or didn’t handle responsibly – I got it.
+I know because I’ve tried them all to exhaustion!
+After too many struggle and contentious conversations with my children about one thing or another that they forgot, broke, or didn’t handle responsibly – I got really fed up.

 Then one morning, I believe God answered my desperate prayer for wisdom.
-I was able to see two mindsets that we all use as mental crutches that hold us back greatly in life.
+I was able to see clearly two mindsets that we all use as mental crutches that hold us back a whole lot in life.
 If we can teach our children how to identify these mindsets and equally how to resist them – it’ll truly change their lives.